codeface-io/LSPService/README.md

 1. Let your editor use LSPService:
 	* [The API](#API) allows connecting to a language server via WebSocket.
 	* If you write the editor in Swift, you may use [LSPServiceKit](https://github.com/flowtoolz/LSPServiceKit).
-	* If you want to put your editor into the Mac App Store: Ensure it's also usable without LSPService.
+	* If you want to put your editor into the Mac App Store: Ensure it's also valuable without LSPService.
 This should help with the review process.
-2. Provide a download of LSPService to your users:
+2. Provide a download of the LSPService binary to your users:
-	* Build it via `swift build --configuration release`.
+	* Either build it yourself via `swift build --configuration release` and get it from `.build/<target architecture>/release/LSPService`
-	* Get the resulting binary: `.build/<target architecture>/release/LSPService`.
+	* ... or just use the [download links](https://www.flowtoolz.com/codeface/lspservice) I provide for Codeface
 	* Upload the binary so users can download it.
 3. Let your editor encourage users to download and run `LSPService`:
 	* Succinctly describe which features LSPService unlocks.